seapagan/py-maker/CONTRIBUTING.md

 ## Guidelines

-Here are some guidelines to follow when contributing to [project name]:
+Here are some guidelines to follow when contributing to Py-Maker:

 - Follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.
 The pre-commit hooks will check for this.
 [Black](https://black.readthedocs.io/)